Visakha: Family

 After Visakha moved into her husband's household her father-in-law, a follower of Jainism, became very irritated by Visakha's devout faith in Buddhism.
-Eventually her father-in-law started looking to break up the marriage between his son and Visakha.
-One day when a monk had entered the household to ask for alms, Migara ignored him, prompting Visakha to say "Pass on, Venerable Sir, my father-in-law is eating stale food".
+Eventually, her father-in-law started looking to break up the marriage between his son and Visakha.
+One day, when a Buddhist renunciate had entered the household to ask for alms, Migāra ignored him, prompting Visakha to say, "Pass on, venerable sir, my father-in-law is eating stale food".
 Seeing this as an opportunity to get rid of her, her father-in-law asked that Visakha be expelled from the household.
-Arbitrators were called in but Visakha explained that by her father-in-law eating food and not making merit for the future, he was using up past merit and not making any more, so it was like he was eating stale food.
-After hearing this it was agreed that Visakha meant no disrespect.
-Visakha later convinced Migara to see the Buddha, which led to him reaching sotapanna, a stage of enlightenment.
-Migara was so grateful for Visakha helping him reach a stage of enlightenment he declared her his spiritual mother, earning her the nickname Migāramāta, or "Migara's mother".
+Arbitrators were called in, but Visakha explained that by her father-in-law eating food and not making merit for the future, he was using up past merit and not making any more, so it was like he was eating stale food.
+After hearing this, it was agreed that Visakha meant no disrespect.
+Visakha later convinced Migāra to see the Buddha, which led him to reach sotāpanna.
+Migāra was so grateful for Visakha helping him reach a stage of enlightenment he declared her his spiritual mother, earning her the nickname Migāramāta, or "Migāra's mother".
 (Note: Coincidentally, she also later had a son who she named Migara.
 Although this is not the reason her nickname was "Migara's mother".)
 Over time, she gradually got her entire household to become devout Buddhists.

 Visakha had twenty children, ten sons and ten daughters, with each of her children having similarly large numbers of children themselves.